victorpy/CarND-Advanced-Lane-Lines/writeup_template.md

 ####3.
 Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 The code for my perspective transform includes a function called `warp()`, which you can see in the section Perspective Transform with thresholded image of the IPython notebook.
-The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
-I chose the hardcode the source and destination points in the following manner:
+The `warp()` function takes as inputs an image (`img`).
+I chose the hardcode the source and destination points inside the function in the following manner:

 ```
 src = np.float32(